 What does it mean to be registered on the Michigan Organ Donor Registry?

-Being registered means you have decided to donate your organs and tissues when you die and have enrolled on the Michigan Organ Donor Registry to designate your decision.
+Being registered means you have decided to donate your organs, tissues and eyes when you die if medically suitable, and you have enrolled on the Michigan Organ Donor Registry to designate your decision.

-Enrolling on the registry signifies that you have made your own decision, relieving your family of the stress of making a decision for you in its time of loss.
-If you are registered as a donor, no further consent is needed to proceed with donation.
+Enrolling on the donor registry signifies that you have made your own decision, relieving your family of the stress of making a decision for you in its time of loss.
+Your decision to donate is upheld by state law, sometimes called "First Person Authorization."
+No one can legally override your decision after your death.
+It is important to discuss your decision with your family, to avoid any surprises later.

-Your family will be informed of your decision by the donation coordinator.
-They will be asked to provide a medical and social history.
-Throughout the donation process, the support staff will answer any questions or concerns they have.
+Your family will be involved in and cared for throughout the donation process.
+They will be asked to provide a medical and social history, to the best of their knowledge.
+Gift of Life Michigan and/or Eversight's donation teams will work with your family to address any concerns or questions they may have.

-If you want to be a donor but would prefer not to be in the registry, it is extremely important to talk to your family about your decision.
-With no registry record, your family will be asked to make a decision on your behalf.
-To ensure your wish is carried out, it is important to clearly share your decision with family members, so they can support it at the time of death.
+If you want to be a donor but would prefer not to add your name to the donor registry, it is extremely important to talk to your family about your decision.
+If you are not on the donor registry, your family may be asked to make a decision on your behalf.
+To ensure your wish is carried out, it is important to clearly share it with family members, so they can support your preference at the time of death.

 -

-How do I sign up to become an organ and tissue donor?
+How do I sign up to become an organ, tissue and eye donor?

-Signing up to be an organ donor is easy.
+Signing up to be a donor is easy.
 You may enroll using the Online Michigan Organ Donor Registry.
 You may also sign up when you renew or request a replacement license or state ID card through Online Services or when you obtain a replacement or renew your driver's license or ID card at a Secretary of State office.
-Michigan law supports your right to make your own donation decision - no further consent is required once you enroll on the registry.
-However, it is still important to talk to your family about your desire to be an organ and tissue donor, so it is aware of your intention and to avoid any delays or confusion.
+Michigan law supports your right to make your own donation decision - no further authorization is required once you enroll on the registry.
+However, it is still important to talk to your family about your desire to be an organ, tissue and eye donor, so it is aware of your intention and to avoid any delays or confusion.

-At the time of death, if you have joined the Michigan Organ Donor registry, your family will be approached and informed of your wishes.
-If you are not already registered, your family will be asked to consider the option of organ and tissue donation.
-A donation coordinator from Gift of Life Michigan will explain the donation process and answer questions.
+At the time of death, if medically suitable, your family may be approached to discuss the opportunity to donate your organs, tissues and eyes.
+If you have already made that decision and joined the Michigan Organ Donor Registry, your family will be informed of your decision.
+If you are not already registered, your family will be asked to consider donating.
+A medical professional from Gift of Life Michigan or Eversight will explain the donation process and answer questions/

 -